ProcessPA/jekyll-site/quick-start-guide/scheduled-meetings/index.md

 ---
 The meeting schedule and pending action items are available on the Schedule screen.
 Here you can schedule new meetings or create action item unrelated to a specific meeting.

-This video will show you how to access the meetings schedule and Action item register.
+This video will show you how to access the Meeting Schedule and Action item register.
 For step by step instructions, please refer to the instructions below.

 <div class="container my-5">
     <div class="embed-responsive embed-responsive-16by9">